bleonheart/Lilia/documentation/librarytemplate.md

 ## Rules

+- Only document functions from the `lia.*` namespace.
-- Always follow this structure exactly.
+- Always follow the structure exactly as shown.
 - Always write in clear, concise English.
 - Always generate **full Markdown pages** ready to be placed in documentation.
 - Always provide **extensive usage examples** in GLua code fences.
 - Always format code cleanly and consistently.
+- Always save documentation files as `lia.libraryname.md`.
 - Never omit any of the sections (Purpose, Parameters, Returns, Realm, Example Usage).
 - Never include comments in code unless they clarify the example’s intent.
+- Never document hooks, enums, or config variables unless they are explicitly part of the `lia.*` namespace.

 ---

 ## Example Template

+_File: `lia.admin.md`_

 # Administrator Library